-We curate oral history projects that amplify local knowledge, share powerful stories, & ask what is possible
+We facilitate community-based oral history projects that amplify local knowledge, share powerful stories, & ask what is possible now and in the future.

 “To be a storyteller is to recognize, break apart, and critically reshape the stories of our communities and our world.” -Tsering Lama, Storytelling Advisor, Greenpeace International